 Research must support and inspire a collective envisioning process for any learning community.
 A clear vision statement can emerge from research which supports all learning, regardless of the cultural context.
 Research-supported vision enables educational innovators to be adventurous by providing them with the confidence to try new ideas.

-The journey of implementing a new paradigm requires continued agility to refresh, ideate and research.
+The journey of envisioning and implementing a new paradigm requires continued agility to refresh, ideate and research.
 If the vision has sufficient strength, clarity and ownership among the community, it can provide the momentum to see sustained and embedded change which will enhance pedagogic direction, organisational culture and professional practices.

 - Does the learning community use research to inform its decisions?